Jaabaali/docs/web.md

 ## ▶️ Publishing & Playtesting

-Click the **▶️ Play** button at any time to launch an interactive preview of your game.
+Once generation is complete, Click the **▶️ Play** button at any time to launch an interactive preview of your game.
 You can:

 - Test character interactions and branching choices
 - Review scene transitions and story progression